orestespap/bitcoin-blockchain-converter/README.md

 Stage 3's output is the aforementioned dictionary.
 Given an address X that is encountered in at least one transaction's input space, _findRoot(X)_ returns the appropriate cluster/root node.

 ### getFlatBlockchain.py ###
 In the fourth stage, the dictionaries are converted to flat integer arrays.
-Each dictionary is stored in an _.h5_ file that consists of two arrays; offsets and transactions.
+Each dictionary is stored in an _.h5_ file that consists of two arrays; _offsets_ and _transactions_.
 As aforementioned, the offsets array allows O(1) access of any arbitrary transaction i, where i corresponds to the transaction's position in the blockchain.
 This is possible because we store transactions in the exact same sequence found in the blockchain.
 The transactions array consists of all transaction data stored in the the corresponding dictionary.

 If the clustered blockchain is part of the pipeline's output, the process is a bit more involved because each transaction input space needs to be replaced with its corresponding cluster, which is derived from stage three's output.

 So, the following transformation is applied to each transaction's input space:

     Input: tx

     tx=[input addresses count (n), input_0, ..., inputAddr_n-1, output addresses count (m), outputAddr_0, ..., output_m-1, outputValue_0_flag, outputValue_0, ..., outputValue_m-1_flag, outputValue_m-1, timestamp, sumOfInputValues_flag, sumOfInputValues]

-    T=get_clusters, for a list of addresses as input, it returns a list of the corresponding cluster id
+    T=get_clusters, for a list of addresses as input, it returns a list of the corresponding cluster ids

     tx_input_space = tx[1:n]